msftstepanov/privacy-preserving-ads/GetNearestNeighbors hook implementaion.md

 **Important**: The user is responsible for ensuring consistency in dimension and data type when calling getNearestNeighbors.

 ## 1.5 index_builder.py (Creating Your Own Snapshot)
 A Python script, `index_builder.py`, is provided to generate new snapshot files.
 It has it's own documentation `tools/microsoft_index_builder/README.md` in KVS repo.
-To use it, you need:
+This tool is also duplicated in this repo, [index_builder.py](index-generation-script/index_builder.py) and [documentation](index-generation-script/README.md) To use it, you need:
  1. Prepare csv input with embeddings and values for each embedding
- 2. Run index_builder.py with desired parameters
+ 2. Run `index_builder.py` with desired parameters
  3. Find `ANNSNAPSHOT_<timestamp>` (16-digit timestamp) in this folder.
  4. Copy it to the appropriate delta directory mounted for the KVS.
  5. Verification: KVS picks up the new snapshot if it is valid and more recent than the existing snapshot.
 You can check counters to understand is it successful or not.